Commitment to Community Engagement

 To borrow a SIK, please follow these steps:

 Please note: The OLA SIK Loan Program provides interpretation equipment only.
 Your organization is responsible for securing and coordinating with interpreters and paying them directly for their services (if applicable).
-If your organization would like to become an authorized user of the Office of General Services Centralized Language Services Contract, watch the How to Become an Authorized User of the Language Services Centralized Contract video.
+If your organization would like to become an authorized user of the New York State Centralized Language Services Contract and have access to vetted contractors at negotiated rates, refer to the Statewide Centralized Language Services Contract section of this page.

 Language Access Toolkit